 Hereditary by nature, sorcery is witchcraft that can be developed through time and learning.
-Utilizing creative visualization, Sorcerers awaken their magic by connecting with the powers of their minds to project the fulfilment of any desired outcome consistent with their level of confidence.
+Utilizing creative visualization, Sorcerers awaken their magic by connecting with the powers of their minds to project the fulfillment of any desired outcome consistent with their level of confidence.
 Sorcerers don’t usually require wands, charms, or implements to perform spells, and they almost never require chanting or mysticism as the Sanguinati do.
 They rely on memory and focus to channel their full being on a given circumstance or object.
 Using their hands, (hand casting), along with planetary correspondences at times, Sorcerers use their minds to trigger psychic phenomena, allowing them to influence the physical world without physical means.
 For more details, see the Table of Sorcery Correspondences.

 Official symbol: The symbol of sorcery incorporates a Sorcerer’s hand to indicate their hand-casted spells, an Eye of Expansion, or inner eye, raven wings extending from a pentagram, and thirteen stars under a crescent moon.

 Sorcery manifestations: The power, the very sorcery within them, sometimes reveals itself as ectoplasm and often an as independently moving shadow known as shadow morph.
 Their blood turns pale at some point in their life.
-With time, Sorcerers find they can fly or float independently of a besom, and this power is known as transvection, or free floating.
-They often prefer black clothing, and are usually paler complected and advanced for their age, which is more conspicuous in Sorcerer children than in adults.
+With time, Sorcerers find they can fly or float independently of a besom, and this power is known as transvection or free-floating.
+They often prefer black clothing and are usually paler complected and advanced for their age, which is more conspicuous in Sorcerer children than in adults.